hayrilatif/neuralnet-adam-justnumpy/README.md

-# neuralnet-adam-justnumpy
+# Digit Recognizer Neural Network Using Just Numpy (Adam Optimizer)
-In this notebook I will show you how to make a fully connected digit recognizer using just pure numpy.
-We use Adam algorithm for optimize network, mean squared error as a loss function.
+In this notebook I implemented a fully connected digit recognizer using just pure numpy.
+I used Adam algorithm to optimize the network and used mean squared error as a loss function.